Elham-Rabbany/gans-data-pipeline-/README.md

 - `/data`: Sample datasets used during development.
 - `/notebooks`: Jupyter notebooks demonstrating the pipeline implementation.
 - `/docs`: Documentation and visualizations.

+- ## How to Use
+- Setting up the MySQL database.
+- Running the local pipeline.
+- Deploying the pipeline to the cloud.